OpenDSA/OpenDSA/RST/en/PL/Grammars3.rst

 This problem illustrates how grammatical structure influences the evaluation of arithmetic expressions, and thus the meaning of programs.

-Note that, **for full credit,** you must solve this problem correctly three different times (the question is randomized).
+Note that, **to get credit for this problem,** you must solve it correctly three times in a row (the question is randomized).

 .. avembed:: Exercises/PL/RP3part1.html ka